nisrinekane/profile_page_assignment/README.md

 * recreated a professional profile similar to the Linkedin format

-* entire assignment in vanilla HTML/CSS
+* assignment in vanilla HTML/CSS